webiny/docs.webiny.com/docs/deep-dive/cli/your-first-cli-plugin.md

 Nice to meet you, Andrei!
 ```

-That's all!
-This is of course just a basic example to get you started: it's up to you to unleash your creativity and create CLI plugins of any complexity.
+This is just a basic example of setting up a CLI plugin, but you can of course write much more complex plugins, it's up to you.